Your Mini Basket

 This is particularly useful for anyone hard of hearing as an alternative to subtitles or if you just want to hear speech more clearly.

 Just because it's late at night when the kids are asleep, doesn't mean you can't enjoy your favourite content.
 With Night Mode, you can suppress the louder sounds in the content while at the same time, increasing the levels of the quieter sounds.

 This is ideal for keeping the neighbours and sleeping kids happy!

 Both Speech Enhancement and Night Mode can be enabled or disabled by tapping the respective icons on the Now Playing screen.

 Want to add to your Sonos surround system?
-Check out some other great articles below:

 If you liked this article, then why not sign up to our quarterly e-newsletter below?
 All the latest Sonos tips, tricks and new features delivered straight to your inbox.